top of page

 Picchietti, D. L., & Stevens, H. E. (2008).
 Early manifestations of restless legs syndrome in childhood and adolescence.
 Sleep Medicine, 9(7), 770–781. https://doi.org/10.1016/j.sleep.2007.08.012

-Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in Applied Psychology, where she is currently a Sr. Lecturer.
+Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in Applied Psychology.
 She researches and writes about temperament, sleep, and the gap between research and advice.
-She is also a certified pediatric sleep consultant working with parents of alert, non-sleeping children (Little Livewires LLC).
+She is also a certified pediatric sleep consultant working with parents of alert, non-sleeping children.
 She comes to this work because she had two sensitive, intense children and she didn’t sleep for 18 years.

 Comments